ifauzeee/LibraryManagementSystem/README.md

 Replace ifauzeee with your GitHub username if forked.

-Open in IntelliJ:
+Open Project:

 Launch IntelliJ IDEA.
-Select File > Open... > LibraryManagementSystem folder.
+Select File > Open... and choose the LibraryManagementSystem folder.

-Add JARs:
+Add External JARs:

-Create lib/ folder in project root.
+Create a lib/ folder in the project root if it doesn’t exist.
-Download and place these JARs in lib/:
+Download these JARs and place them in lib/:
 MySQL Connector/J (e.g., mysql-connector-j-8.0.33.jar)
 FlatLaf Core (e.g., flatlaf-3.4.jar)
 FlatLaf Themes (e.g., flatlaf-themes-3.4.jar)